dgmjr-io/.github/docs/CODE_OF_CONDUCT.md

 If, for any reason, you want to contact DGMJR staff, you can use the [support contact forms](https://issues.dgmjr.io).

-***Let's work together to keep GitHub Community a place where people feel safe to participate by being respectful of them and their time.***
+***Let's work together to keep GitHub and the DGMJR=IO projects a place where people feel safe to participate by being respectful of them and their time.***

 [^1]: Adapted from the [GitHub Community Code of Conduct](https://docs.github.com/en/site-policy/github-terms/github-community-code-of-conduct)